What is Form 8283 and when do I need it?

 • Written acknowledgment from charity (if $250+)

-No appraisal required for Section A items.
+No qualified appraisal required for most Section A items.

-Section B: Over $5,000
+Section B: Over $5,000 per item or similar-item group

 What you need (everything from Section A, plus):